microstub/microstub.github.io/_posts/2020-10-24-tiny-linux-c-binaries.md

 | 5 | arg 5       | r8  |
 | 6 | arg 6       | r9  |

-To call through to the linux kernel from C, an assembly wrapper was required to translate user mode arguments (C formal parameters) into kernel syscall
+To call through to the linux kernel from `C`, an assembly wrapper was required to translate user mode arguments (`C` formal parameters) into kernel `syscall`
 arguments:

 ```